 Preparing ashwagandha tea is a simple process, allowing you to enjoy its benefits from the comfort of your home.
 Here’s a basic recipe to get you started:

-- Ingredients: You will need 1 teaspoon of dried ashwagandha root or powder, 1 cup of water, honey or lemon (optional) for taste.
+- Ingredients: You will need 1 teaspoon of dried ashwagandha root or powder, 1 cup of water, honey lemon tea benefits or lemon (optional) for taste.

 - Instructions: Begin by boiling the water in a small saucepan.
 Add the ashwagandha root or powder to the boiling water.
 Let it simmer on low heat for 10-15 minutes to ensure the active compounds are fully extracted.